ZWerduex/wxord/doc/doc.md

 ### Charset files

-A charset file is a JSON file that contains a few info about itself, along with the characters and their weights.
-Located in the `charsets` folder, you can create your own charset file or modify an existing one to change the character set used by the application.
+A charset is a representation of an alphabet and how often each character is used.
+It is a JSON file that contains a few info about itself, along with the characters and their weights.
+It is located in the `charsets` folder and you can create your own charset file or modify an existing one to change the character set used by the application.

 Currently, the application uses a single charset file, which has been defined statically.
 However, you can change the charset used by tweaking directly the `basic_french` JSON file in the `charsets` folder.